Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ## Report Structure

 The following is the report structure for the Perfect Parking Thesis.
-The report starts with a cover page, followed by an Acknowledgments section where the author expresses gratitude to those who contributed to the project.
+The report has four chapets, lit review, analaysisi, design and colulusions gratitude to those who contributed to the project.
 The report also includes an Abstract, which provides a brief overview of the project\'s purpose, scope, methods, and findings.
 A table of contents and a table of figures are generated automatically, providing a quick and easy way for readers to navigate through the report.

 # Literature Review